paul12345-cyber/multimodal-web-attack-Dataset/README.md

 </figure>

 ## Dataset Features
-- Multimodal representation of web attack data consisting of HTTP URI's and network flow
+- Multimodal representation of web attack data consisting of HTTP URI's and network flows of SQL Injection (SQLi) attacks.
-- Includes multiple attack types:
-  - SQL Injection (SQLi)
-  - Cross-Site Scripting (XSS)
-  - Path Traversal (PT)
-- Structured for machine learning and deep learning tasks
+- Structured for machine learning and deep learning tasks.
-- Supports both classification and anomaly detection

 ## Research Applications
 This dataset can be used for:

+- Multimodal learning in cybersecurity
 - AI-based web attack detection
-- Intrusion detection systems (IDS)
 - Cyber threat intelligence research
-- Multimodal learning in cybersecurity
 - Benchmarking machine learning models

 ## Associated Publication